-Multidisciplinary Risk Research (p.
-112) 3/0 W/S U. Werner 26328 4.5 25055 Principles of Insurance Management 3/0 S 4 U. Werner (p.
-135)26326 Enterprise Risk Management (p.
-79) 3/0 W 4.5 U. Werner 26354 Risk Management of Microfinance and 3/0 W/S 4.5 U. Werner Private Households (p.
-139) 26353 International Risk Transfer (p.
-93) 2/0 S W. Schwehr 2.5
+ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 2530328 Multidisciplinary Risk Research (p.
+106) 3/0 S 4,5 U. Werner 2550055 Principles of Insurance Management (p.
+129) 3/0 S 4 U. Werner 2530326 Enterprise Risk Management (p.
+78) 3/0 W 4,5 U. Werner 26354 Risk Management of Microfinance and Private Households (p.
+133) 3/0 W/S 4,5 U. Werner 2530353 International Risk Transfer (p.
+91) 2/0 S 2,5 W. Schwehr

 The assessment is carried out as partial exams (according to Section 4(2) of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
-The assessment procedures are described for each course of the module seperately.
+The assessment procedures are described for each course of the module separately.

-The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.
+The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal

-The assessment of most of the courses consists of an oral presentations within the lecture (according to Section 4 (2), 3 of the examination regulation) and an oral exam (according to Section 4 (2), 2 of the examination regulation).
-The overall grade of the assessment consists of the valuation of the oral presentation and the valuation of the oral exam.

-The assessment of the course "International Risk Transfer" [26353] is only a written exam (according to Section 4 (2), 1 of the examination regulation) after the course period.
+The assessment of most of the courses consists of oral presentations and term papers within the lecture (according to Section 4 (2), 3 of the examination regulation) and an oral exam (according to Section 4 (2), 2 of the examination regulation).
+The overall grade of the assessment consists of the valuation of the oral presentation, the term papers and the valuation of the oral exam.
+The assessment of the course "International Risk Transfer" [2530353] is only a written exam (according to Section 4 (2), 1 of the examination regulation) after the course period.